bitextor/bicleaner-ai/docs/training/README.md

 # Training

-In case you need to train a new classifier (i.e. because it is not available in the language packs provided at [bicleaner-ai-data](https://github.com/bitextor/bicleaner-ai-data/releases/latest)), you can use `bicleaner-ai-train`.
+In case you need to train a new model (i.e. because it is not available in the language packs provided at [bicleaner-ai-data](https://github.com/bitextor/bicleaner-ai-data/releases/latest)), you can use `bicleaner-ai-train`.
 `bicleaner-ai-train` is a Python tool that allows you to train a classifier which predicts whether a pair of sentences are mutual translations or not and discards too noisy sentence pairs.

 Here we will show a quick start guide, but you can take a look at the [step by step guide](step-by-step.md) for a detailed example.
-Also, you can find a more advanced example that shows how to [train a multilingual classifier](multilingual.md).
+Also, you can find a more advanced example that shows how to [train a multilingual model](multilingual.md).

 ## Quick start

 ### Requirements
-In order to train a new classifier, you must provide:
+In order to train a new model, you must provide:
 * A clean parallel corpus.
 Recommended size of at least 500k sentence pairs for lite models and 200k for full models.
 * Monolingual corpus for the source and the target language (not necessary for `xlmr` classifier).
 * Gzipped list of monolingual word frequencies for the target language.
 You can check their format by downloading any of the available language packs.